sagemath/trac_to_gh/Issue 7580.md

 # Issue 7580: bugs in infinite polynomial ring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7580

 Original creator: was